peteroupc/peteroupc.github.io/requests.md

 Among other things, they relate to finding polynomial sequences, probabilities, and other mathematical constructions needed to apply certain Bernoulli factories.
 These questions are reproduced below.

-1. Let a permutation class (such as numbers in descending order) and two probability distributions D and E be given.
-Consider the following algorithm: Generate a sequence of independent random numbers (where the first is distributed as D and the rest as E) until the sequence no longer follows the permutation class, then return _n_, which is how many numbers were generated this way, minus 1.
+1. Let a permutation class (such as numbers in descending order) and two continuous probability distributions _D_ and _E_ be given.
+Consider the following algorithm: Generate a sequence of independent random numbers (where the first is distributed as _D_ and the rest as _E_) until the sequence no longer follows the permutation class, then return _n_, which is how many numbers were generated this way, minus 1.
 In this case:
     1. What is the probability that _n_ is returned?
     2. What is the probability that _n_ is odd or even or belongs to a certain class of numbers?
     3. What is the distribution function (CDF) of the first generated number given that _n_ is odd, or that _n_ is even?

-    See also "[**Probabilities Arising from Certain Permutations**](https://peteroupc.github.io/bernoulli.html#Probabilities_Arising_from_Certain_Permutations)" and my Stack Exchange question [**Probabilities arising from permutations**](https://stats.stackexchange.com/questions/499864/probabilities-arising-from-permutations).
+    Obviously, these answers depend on the specific permutation class and/or distributions _D_ and _E_.
+Thus, answers that work only for particular classes and/or distributions are welcome.
+See also my Stack Exchange question [**Probabilities arising from permutations**](https://stats.stackexchange.com/questions/499864/probabilities-arising-from-permutations).
 2. I request expressions of mathematical functions that can be expressed in any of the following ways:
     - Series expansions for alternating power series whose coefficients are all in the interval [0, 1] and form a nonincreasing sequence.
     - Series expansions with non-negative coefficients and for which bounds on the truncation error are available.